 4. Do Indoor Activities at the Parks

 Caught in the rain, or don’t want to go all the way back to the hotel?
 There are plenty of indoor activities for you to kill time as the rain passes through.
 Some of our favorite non-ride activities include the wand experience at Ollivanders, the Bourne Stuntacular and the Universal Horror Make-Up Show.
 As we mentioned before, Universal Studios Florida is the ideal park for stormy weather.
 Hop in a queue for an indoor ride, or get some souvenir shopping done.
-It’s also a great time for a sit-down meal to reflect on the day so far!
+It’s also a great time for a sit-down meal at Finnegan's or Lombard's to reflect on the day so far!
 If you can make it to Universal CityWalk without getting drenched, there are also many great dining options there.

 5. Wait It Out